olcf/olcf-user-docs/systems/summit_user_guide.rst

 Thursday.
 Only batch jobs which write an end record are used to calculate utilization.
 Batch jobs which do not write end records due to system failure or other reasons are not used when calculating utilization.
-Jobs which fail because of run-time errors (e.g. the user's application causes a segmentation fault) are counted against the allocation.
+Jobs which fail because of run-time errors (e.g., the user's application causes a segmentation fault) are counted against the allocation.

 Each user may view usage for projects on which they are members from the command